 Deferring This is when children who are below compulsory school age defer entry in to school.
 The child's parents can defer the date their child is admitted to the school until later in the school year but not beyond the point at which they reach compulsory school age and not beyond the final term of the school year for which it was made.
-Where the parents wish, children may attend part-time until later in the school year but not beyond the point at which they reach compulsory the point at which they reach compulsory school age.
+Where the parents wish, children may attend part-time until later in the school year but not beyond the point at which they reach compulsory school age.